Trump's inaugural speech: Is it morning or mourning in America?

 Of course, the unity-through-exclusion approach was the foundation of Trump’s campaign.
 (What else does a wall do?)
 And while the possibility of the political pivot has been torpedoed by the tenacity of Trump’s tweeting, it was still reasonable to expect the historical inertia of the inaugural form might even carry Trump.

-Instead, the contradiction between a desire to repeat Reagan’s inaugural and a desire to repeat campaign trial performances carried the day.
+Instead, the contradiction between a desire to repeat Reagan’s inaugural and a desire to repeat campaign trail performances carried the day.

 A dark vision